Run Amok Combat Robotics

 Most transmitters allow independent limits for each side of the center 'neutral' position, allowing correction of both forward and reverse speed imbalance.

-Real World Example
+A Real World Example

-Q: So I've built a 4wd antweight bot with 4 N20s for drive run by a dual brushed ESC.
+Q: So I've built a 4wd antweight bot with four N20s for drive run by a dual brushed ESC.
 I've sorted out my own custom mixing for the right stick on my FlySky FS-i6 but I've got two problems with control.

 1) If I push the drive fully forward my bot is real zippy fast and I have a little trouble controlling it.
 Great for rushing, not so great for turning.
 But if I only push the drive a little forward in an attempt to slow down, one side starts driving before the other and I turn instead of going forward.
 So I need to either go faster than I'd like, or start by turning away from a straight line.